AshrafMH22/KitchenStory/README.md

 1. Create the database "kitchenstory" in MongoDB Compass.
 2. Create the collections AdminCred, Orders, and Products inside the database kitchenstory.
-3. Import the.csv file into the appropriate collections.
+3. Import the .csv file into the appropriate collections.

 Hooray!!
 You can now use the web application at http://localhost:4200/.